Quackathon-Quiz-Bot/coding-quiz-bot/README.md

 # coding-quiz-bot
 This project contains a Discord bot that generates coding questions to keep users skills sharp, built using discord.js.
 This project was developed for a #DearJuniorDev channel Quackathon.
 Currently this bot is capabale of generating a quiz question about HTML, CSS, Javascript, Algorithms, or Data Structures on command, evaluate whether you have chosen the correct answer, and provide feedback based on the answer the user selected.

-Future goals for this app include
+Future goals for this app include:
 - Expanding the app to cover more topics by adding question libraries for other coding languages (python, SQL, java, C++, etc).
 - Creating a simple database for storing users scores with API routes that can:
   - return a users current(weekly) and lifetime scores as well as their percent correct